History of the Ottawa Senators (since 1992): Logo and jersey design

 The original home jersey was white with black and red stripes.
 The original "away" jersey was black, with white and red trim.
 Shoulder patches used a winged "S" in "established MDCCCXCIV" (1894) logo.
 The league changed its policies on coloured and white jerseys and the white jersey became the away jersey.
-The club would use the white jersey with the original logo until the end of the 2007 Stanley Cup Finals.
+The club would use the white jersey with the original logo until the end of the 2007 Stanley Cup Final.

 In 1998, the Senators unveiled a new logo, taking the head, which had been in profile, and rotating it so that it was face-first.
 The new logo was unveiled with a new red "third" jersey, prominently using "curved" or "swoosh" stripes.
 On the shoulder, the original logo was used as a shoulder patch.
 The original dark jersey, (then the "away" jersey) which was mostly black, was retired after the season.
-The red jersey became the home jersey and it remained in use until the end of the 2007 Stanley Cup Finals.
+The red jersey became the home jersey and it remained in use until the end of the 2007 Stanley Cup Final.

 Starting in July 2000, the Senators reused the alternate logo on another third jersey, designed by Ottawa firm Hoselton Brunet, this one black with red and gold sleeves and a gold stripe with laurel leaves along the bottom of the jersey.
 On the shoulders, was a modified version of the original Peace Tower logo of the expansion campaign, which the management liked.
 Like the original logo, this design was leaked onto the Internet.
 This jersey was in use until the end of the 2006–07 season.